 Over the last few years, Rob took a hiatus from Terramara to produce his first solo album, Ferris Wheels Unbound (2016), which departs from the rock quartet-oriented production of past albums, instead presenting a collection of more intimate performances, storytelling, and stark arrangements, enhanced by string quartet and jazz trio.
 Producer Andy Thompson (Jeremy Messersmith, Natalie Lovejoy, Kevin Steinman) provides a Beatlesque art-pop sheen to the songs, while retaining their homegrown, folksy style.
 “This shimmering collection might be recommended to fans of Marshall Crenshaw, XTC, and chamber pop.—Jay Gabler, KCMP 89.3 The Current.

-In Minnesota, Terramara has been nominated for Best Pop Group, and Rob for Best Keyboard Player.
-Rob was also featured in an extensive interview on Inside Musicast.com, a well-known music blog.
+Rob was featured in an extensive interview on Inside Musicast.com, a well-known music blog.